 Some of the first settlers of this family name were:

 Barranco Settlers in United States in the 19th Century

-- Emanuelo Barranco, aged 16, who emigrated to the United States, in 1896
+- Emanuelo Barranco, aged 16, who immigrated to the United States, in 1896

 - Felice Barranco, aged 42, who settled in America, in 1896